BatGap Logo

 Rick: There’s some individuation still there.

-David: Yeah, so I realized it was unnecessary and just kind of relaxed into it, and then there was just awareness.
-And so the body would go to sleep and the mind would go to sleep, and there was just this continuity of awareness.
+David: Yeah.
+So I realized it was unnecessary and just kind of relaxed into it.
+Then there was just awareness.
+The body would go to sleep and the mind would go to sleep, and there was just this continuity of awareness.

-Rick: So, during that continuity of awareness, was it like, “I am aware of my …” there’s awareness of the body, or was it complete, like, no sense of the body whatsoever, just awareness in and of itself, by itself, pure awareness?
+Rick: So, during that continuity of awareness, was it like, “I am aware of my…”?
+Was there awareness of the body, or was it complete—no sense of the body whatsoever, just awareness in and of itself, by itself, pure awareness?

 David: Yes, it was awareness just by itself, kind of behind.